 OECD

-The majority of OECD members are high-income economies with a very high Human Development Index (HDI), and are regarded as developed countries.
-Their collective population is 1.38 billion. , the OECD member countries collectively comprised 62.2% of global nominal GDP (US$49.6 trillion) and 42.8% of global GDP (Int$54.2 trillion) at purchasing power parity.
+The majority of OECD Members are high-income economies ranked as "very high" in the Human Development Index, and are regarded as developed countries.
+Their collective population is 1.38 billion. , OECD Member countries collectively comprised 62.2% of global nominal GDP (US$49.6 trillion) and 42.8% of global GDP (Int$54.2 trillion) at purchasing power parity.
 The OECD is an official United Nations observer.

-In April 1948, the Organisation for European Economic Co-operation (OEEC), was established to help administer the Marshall Plan, which was rejected by both the Soviet Union and its satellite states.
+In April 1948, the Organisation for European Economic Co-operation (OEEC) was established to help administer the Marshall Plan, which was rejected by both the Soviet Union and its satellite states.
 This would be achieved by allocating the United States' financial aid and implementing economic programs for the reconstruction of Europe after World War II.
 Only Western European states were members of the OEEC.
 Its Secretaries-General were the Frenchmen Robert Marjolin (1948–1955) and René Sergent (1955–1960).
-On 14 December 1960, the OEEC was reformed into the Organisation for Economic Co-operation and Development, coming into force in late September 1961, and the membership was extended to non-European states, the USA and Canada.
+On 14 December 1960, the OEEC was reformed into the Organisation for Economic Co-operation and Development, which came into force in late September 1961, and the membership was extended to non-European states, the first of which were the United States and Canada.

 -